-Multi-agency builder, collaborator logs nearly 5 decades of service
+Multi-agency builder, collaborator logs nearly 5 decades

 (As Richard Kirkland retires, Inside CDCR takes a closer look at his long CDCR and CCHCS career. — Editor)

 “I’m going to Disney World, and I’m taking The Bus.”